 Trine University accepts the American Council on Education's recommended passing score in effect at the time of the administration of the examination.
-Upon achieving a score considered "passing" by Trine University, CLEP or DANTES credit will be listed on the student's transcript for the number of semester hours recommended in the official CLEP or DANTES publications.
-The student's department chair will determine whether the CLEP or DANTES credit received will apply toward a portion of the requirements in the University's general education requirements, school requirements, major requirements or electives.
+Upon achieving a score considered passing by Trine University, CLEP or DANTES credit will be listed on the student's transcript for the number of semester hours recommended in the official CLEP or DANTES publications.
+The student's Department Chair will determine if and how the CLEP or DANTES credit received will apply toward the student's degree requirements.